Awards Criteria

 *Indicates section nominee may be considered for a USTA national award nomination.

-The Awards ceremony platform will be live.
-More information will be provided as the date gets closer.
-Winners are asked to RSVP the USTA Iowa Executive Director at usta.iowa@gmail.com by September 30th, 2025, so that we can ensure everyone has access to the awards ceremony to be held on TBD.
+Winners are asked to RSVP the USTA Iowa Executive Director at usta.iowa@gmail.com by September 30th, 2026, so that we can ensure everyone has access to the awards ceremony and luncheon.

 Unless otherwise noted, all nominees must be current members of USTA, must have participated in USTA Missouri Valley events and cannot be members of the USTA Missouri Valley section staff.
 The supporting information for each nomination is critically important as the USTA Missouri Valley Awards Committee reviews up to 200 nomination forms each year.
 Any nomination form which does not have adequate information, does not provide photos or endorsement letters when appropriate places the nominee at a distinct disadvantage.